hsch/css-challenge/README.md

   the whitespace (margin) around the content block will increase.
 - The image file can be of any size and format (landscape, portrait, square), i.e. don't assume the specific dimensions in the demo to be part of the specification.
-- The top of the **navigation bar** always sticks to the bottom of the image, but there is a fixed sized margin between them.
+- The top of the **navigation bar** always sticks to the bottom of the image, i.e. _not_ to the footer.
+- There is a fixed sized margin between image and navigation bar.
 - The width of the navigation bar always aligns with the width of the image.
 - The height of the navigation bar may be pixel-perfectly hardcoded, if needed, or simply be based on content.